chaarvii/Megh-Thakkar.github.io/projects.md

 *August 2019 - Present*

 I am working as a research intern at the **Speech and Language Processing Group** under [Prof. Chng Eng-Siong](https://www.ntu.edu.sg/home/aseschng/).
 I am working on creating dialogue centric models to detect emotion from speech and text.
-I am currently experimeting with convolutional RNNs and plan to use a GCN model as well.
-Evaluation is being done on the IEMOCAP dataset.
+I am currently experimeting with convolutional RNNs and plan to use a Recursive Neural Network model as well.
+Evaluation will be done on the IEMOCAP dataset.

 ---